 Be careful when using figurative language as dialogue

-Often in creative writing, it’s tempting to write figurative language as part of a character’s dialogue.
-While figurative language is quite common in everyday speech (i.e., “I could just die from embarrassment,” or “I’m starving!”), flowery phrases tend to stick out in conversations, and not always in a good way.
+In creative writing, it’s often tempting to write figurative language as part of a character’s dialogue.
+While figurative language is quite common in everyday speech (e.g., “I could just die from embarrassment” or “I’m starving!”), exaggerated phrases tend to stick out in conversations (not always in a good way).

-Even if a writer is particularly proud of a certain turn of phrase, putting those words in the mouth of a character can seem out of place or inauthentic.
+Even if a writer is particularly proud of a certain turn of phrase, putting those words in a character’s mouth can seem out of place or inauthentic.
 Excessive figurative language in dialogue can ruin the reader’s immersion and remind them that they’re actually reading a story.
 The exception is if talking extravagantly is a particular trait of your character, such as the purposefully pretentious Humbert Humbert from Vladimir Nabokov’s Lolita.

-Sometimes figurative language can simplify a complicated idea, but other times it can complicate a simple idea.
-If you want to add some figurative spice to a sentence, make sure that you don’t convolute the meaning.
+Sometimes, figurative language can simplify a complicated idea, but other times, it can complicate a simple idea.
+If you want to add figurative language to a sentence, ensure you don’t convolute the meaning.

-Remember that figurative language can be distracting, so sometimes it makes it harder for the reader to understand what you’re trying to say.
-Never sacrifice clarity for something that sounds nice—save figurative language for the times when you can have both.
+Remember that figurative language can be distracting, sometimes making it harder for the reader to understand what you’re trying to say.
+Never sacrifice clarity for something that sounds elaborate—save figurative language for the times when you can have both.